UBC-MOAD/MoaceanParcels/docs/index.rst

     :alt: Licensed under the Apache License, Version 2.0

-The code and documentation of the MOAD OceanParcels kernels and utilities project are copyright 2021 by UBC EOAS MOAD Group and The University of British Columbia.
+The code and documentation of the MOAD OceanParcels kernels and utilities project are copyright 2021 – present by UBC EOAS MOAD Group and The University of British Columbia.

 They are licensed under the Apache License, Version 2.0. https://www.apache.org/licenses/LICENSE-2.0